It’s a well-known fact that content is the key to boosting rankings so how could deleting content on my site actually improve it?

 What data should I consider?

 I chose to cross check my content deletion ‘hit list’ with two sets of analytics data.

 - Google Analytics > Behaviour > Site Content > All Pages

 I wanted to see which pieces of content got the most page views.
 I looked at a date range of 1 year, and anything with no page views in that period I marked for removal.

 - Google Search Console > Links > Top Linking Pages – externally (Backlinks)

 I needed a way of keeping track of what I was removing and also a separate list for content that needs to be repurposed or updated.
 I just used a Google Sheet to manage this.
-It was a bit time consuming going through my site and listing out all the content but it was really helpful when it came to removing content.
+It was a bit time consuming going through my site and listing out all the content, but it was beneficial when it came to removing content.

 I also took the precaution of creating a full backup of my site before I started removing anything.
-This was for two reasons; firstly in case it was a disaster and my rankings dived and secondly, in case I removed something that I later needed to reference or reinstate.
+This was for two reasons; firstly in case it was a disaster, and my rankings dived and secondly, in case I deleted something that I later needed to reference or reinstate.